-According to the Florida law, if you operate a motor vehicle with a Blood Alcohol Content of 0.08% or higher, you are driving under the influence.
+According to the Florida law, if you operate a motor vehicle with a Blood Alcohol Content of 0.08% or higher, you are presumed to be driving under the influence.
 However, this does not mean that you can only be arrested for DUI if you have been drinking alcohol.
 If you drive a vehicle after having used some chemical or controlled substance like cocaine, you can also be arrested for DUI.

 The consequences of getting arrested for DUI in Florida can be very severe and you could be slapped with some hefty punishments.
 If you refuse to submit yourself to a breathalyzer test law, enforcement will confiscate your license.

 Even if you are a first time offender, you may lose your drivers’ license when you are first arrested for DUI.
 However, the length of time your license will be suspended after the initial arrest varies depending on a number of factors.

 As a first-time DUI offender, your license could be suspended between 180 days to 1 year.
 To reinstate your license, you would be required to pay a fee of $45 if your license was suspended, or $75 if your license was revoked.

 As a second offender, the period for which your license could be suspended depends on the following: